Part 8: PydanticAI, Z.AI, and next steps

 ]

-The workshop notebooks use a helper to collect public methods automatically:
+We use a helper in the notebooks to collect public methods automatically:

 from toyaikit.tools import get_instance_methods